 The staff and companions are aware that we’re all different in terms of mental and physical capability.
 There are many options to be motivated with work or socialise, whether that be crown green bowling or themed projects in the house or out in the community.
 I find small rewards in going out litter picking – it shows we’ve got some responsibility towards the wider community.
 Emmaus has done a lot for me so the least I can do is help out where I can.

 At Emmaus my self-respect has grown.
 Where I struggled with finding inspiration before, I know I can find it here at Emmaus.
 You never know what avenues you’re going to go down but there’s always some lovely people you meet along the way.
-From the story of Abbé Pierre, to another companion’s life story, there’s empathy and guidance here, and we all have time for each other.
-This is my Emmaus and its working for me.
+There’s empathy and guidance here, and we all have time for each other.
+This is my Emmaus and it’s working for me.